 A number of women experience painful periods due to fibroids, infections, primary dysmenorrhea and endometriosis -- a painful disorder in which tissue that lines in the inside of a woman’s uterus grows outside the uterus.
 Simple medication can be rolled out, to reduce pain.
-If it is not helpful, the majority will undergo surgery and hormonal therapy.
+If it is not helpful, majority will undergo surgery and hormonal therapy.
 Use of progestins are also encouraged to reduce pain.

 Does geography affect menses?

 I have not done any research or read anything on this, but there are certain diseases that are more common in some regions.
-For instance, fibroids are common in black people.
+For instance, fibroids is common in black people.
 If someone travels from, say from Nanyuki to Mombasa, they may experience change or delay in periods.

 What is the influence of diet and exercise on menses?